alyssadata/AI_Foundations_Evaluations_Claudes_Constitution/01_evaluation_anthropic_2023_claudes_constitution_does_not_establish_source_of_self.md

 It does not establish Claude’s Constitution as Source under AI Foundations / Origin | Continuum.

+A persona claim, self-language claim, model identity claim, or simulated continuity claim would not change this finding unless it passed the Source-of-self tests.

 ---

 ## Final Evaluation Finding